Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Introduction

-This paper is organized as follows: In Sec. \ref{sec:rgr}, the universal {\rt} relation is obtained from the QSSE.
+This paper is organized as follows: In Sec. \ref{sec:rgr}, the universal {\rt} relation is obtained from the spinless Salpeter equation (SSE).
 In Sec. \ref{sec:fit}, the universality of the given {\rt} relation is illustrated by fitting different types of the heavy-heavy systems.
-In Sec. \ref{sec:estim}, the accuracy of the universal {\rt} relation is discussed and the crude estimates of masses of some heavy-heavy systems are given.
-The conclusions are in Sec. \ref{sec:conc}.
+In Sec. \ref{sec:disc}, the discussions are presented, and in Sec. \ref{sec:conc}, the conclusions are provided.